 - Notice periods for renegotiation and termination

-Similarly, many providers make the mistake of not having a standardized contracting process in place.
-Instead of having clearly defined processes in place for every agreement and contract type, they instead perform it off-the-cuff.
+Many providers make the mistake of not having a standardized contracting process in place.
+Instead of having clearly defined processes for agreements and contract types, they instead perform it off-the-cuff.
 The result?
-Inefficiencies across the board, issues with compliance, and lower reimbursement rates.
+Inefficiencies across the board, issues with compliance, and the risk of lower reimbursement rates.